onesmallskipforman/AES-Accel/README.md

 # InvAES-Accel

 Inverse-AES is SystemVerilog hardware accelerator code to perform AES Decryption algorithm.
-Currently only supports 128-bit decryption.
+Supports 128-, 192-, and 256- bit encryption.
+For further detail about the algorithm, please see `doc/`.

 ## Purpose